chevereto/docker/docs/UPDATING.md

 ![Update merge](src/update-merge.png)

-## Chevereto update
+## Chevereto application update

-To update Chevereto make sure to update this repository, then follow these steps:
+With the repository updated follow these steps:

 1. Re-build the images (see [BUILDING](BUILDING.md))
 2. Down containers (see [DOCKER-COMPOSE](DOCKER-COMPOSE.md#down))